goofy2k/NiCMidi-RtMidi/README.md

  - #### Implement drivers in RtMidi for nimBLE output and MQTT input.

  To this end the RtMidi.cpp/.h files will be adapted.
+ It is probably wise to create separate nimBLEMidi and MQTTMidi drivers with, for the time being, only a MidiOut implemented for nimBLE and MidiIn implemented for MQTT.

   - #### Run / debug the NicMidi examples using the new RtMidi